neighborland/cache_rocket/README.md

 ### Use

-This gem allows you to cache a partial of static html and replace inner dynamic html.
+This gem allows you to cache a fragment of static html and replace inner dynamic html.

 Assume you have some html that you would like to cache, but cannot because of some uncacheable code nested in the DOM.
 For example: